bluebird75/luaunit/doc/index.rst

 Version 1.1
 ------------
 * move global variables to internal variables
-* assertion order is configurable between expected/actual or actual/expected
+* assertion order is configurable between expected/actual or actual/expected.
+See `Equality assertions`_
 * new assertion to check that a function call returns an error
 * display the calling stack when an error is spotted
 * two verbosity level, like in python unittest